 Serving on Council is an opportunity to play a leadership role in veterinary regulation.
 The success of regulation is a result of the contributions of those who seek election to Council.
 Those who have served on Council or on a College Committee are the first to say it is an interesting and enriching experience.

 A member is eligible for election to the Council if, the member,

-is engaged in the practice of veterinary medicine in the electoral district for which he or she is nominated or, if the Licensed Member is not engaged in the practice of veterinary medicine, was, on the 90th day before the election, resident in the electoral district for which he or she is nominated;
+is engaged in the practice of veterinary medicine in the electoral district for which he or she is nominated or, if the licensed member is not engaged in the practice of veterinary medicine, was, on the 90th day before the election, resident in the electoral district for which they are nominated;

 is not in default of payment of any fees prescribed in any regulation or by-law made under the Act;

 is not the subject of any current disciplinary or incapacity proceeding;